 The second surprise was the volunteers.
 Not only were the volunteers front and center but they were also highly respected by everyone.
 The volunteers must have a great time because they keep returning over and over to volunteer again.
 Usually, the volunteers are less of a volunteer and more of a voluntold.
 Go the purple shirts.

 I think my thoughts on the speakers will require a blog post all its own.

 So I’ll end with – Yes, this was the Best conference I have ever attended and I hope to go again and meet up with friends from years past.

 January 21, 2016

 Agile in government.
-Sounds easy at first glance but then you find so little or non of it in reality.
+Sounds easy at first glance but then you find so little or none of it in reality.
 Why is this?

 This same question has been worked through in the UK.
-With a constant going forwards and backwards on the issue.
+With a constant going forward and backward on the issue.
 It has been stated that yes Agile works, but we don’t think it will work for the UK government?
 Without management “buy in” it won’t.
-Will there be management buy in for the champions of what came before?
+Will there be management buy-in for the champions of what came before?
 I think not.

 But it is becoming very clear that governments will go through Agile adoptions sooner than that and that there will be lots of pain for those involved.